Fools and their crypto

 We are killing the very thing that will save startups in the next decade.
 And we’re sitting blithely by while idiots ruin it for the rest of us.

 I believe that the token sale economy will drive the next startup revolution.
-Just as sites like TechCrunch, organizations like YCombinator, and the men in Dockers and fleece sweaters who populate Sand Hill Road defined (and still define) the last startup revolution, crypto will define the next one.
-But, as it stands, we cannot trust the participants nor can we trust the products.
+Just as sites like TechCrunch, organizations like Y Combinator and the men in Dockers and fleece sweaters who populate Sand Hill Road defined (and still define) the last startup revolution, crypto will define the next one.
+But, as it stands, we cannot trust the participants, nor can we trust the products.

 The token sale economy is half-baked.
-It needs another few wins under its belt to make it the investment vehicle of choice for the next generation of angels and it needs fewer scams to prove to those angels that their money won’t go up in dick.
-It’s frustrating now but I honestly think things are getting better.
+It needs another few wins under its belt to make it the investment vehicle of choice for the next generation of angels, and it needs fewer scams to prove to those angels that their money won’t go up in dick.
+It’s frustrating now, but I honestly think things are getting better.

 So how do you, the startup fan, invest in these?
 Which ones work?
 Assume, for the sake of argument, that the token economy is a real thing and will lead, eventually, to a true utopia of token-based equity and utility coins.
-Because of the lack of oversight no one in the space can be trusted – not even James Altucher.
+Because of the lack of oversight, no one in the space can be trusted — not even James Altucher.

 Assume, for the time being, that all of these are scams and act accordingly.
 Do the due diligence.
 Ask questions.
-Imagine you’re investing Apple in 1980.
-There is plenty of risk involved and you’re still not sure this Jobs kid has what it takes but do you like the idea?
+Imagine you’re investing in Apple in 1980.
+There is plenty of risk involved and you’re still not sure this Jobs kid has what it takes, but do you like the idea?
 The mission?
 The product?
-Apply the tried and true attitudes of the cautious investor and then add an another soupçon of caution.
+Apply the tried and true attitudes of the cautious investor and then add another soupçon of caution.

 I’ve seen this sort of market before.
-It happened first in the Dot Com boom when any IS or CS major could get a really nice job right out of college and in the run-up – and run-down – of the 2008 crash when startups were interesting simply because there was no other work.
+It happened first in the dot-com boom when any IS or CS major could get a really nice job right out of college and in the run-up — and run-down — of the 2008 crash when startups were interesting simply because there was no other work.
 Startup investment was hot and scammers ran rampant.
 The same thing is happening now.

-The current problem is simple: the ICO market exists within a social, legal, and societal loophole that allows for bad actors to act badly.
-The opportunity is simple: it is the future of funding, whether Sequoia likes it or not.
-And the solution is simple: create institutions that help the average founder crowdfund equity or create utility tokens while explaining, clearly and sanely, why the average investor should jump in.
-As it stands that clarity and sanity do not exist.
-Enthusiast media has taken the field and that media is not allowed inside of the big trading houses.
-Therefore the entire ICO fad is happening in the shadows.
+The current problem is simple: The ICO market exists within a social, legal and societal loophole that allows for bad actors to act badly.
+The opportunity is simple: It is the future of funding, whether Sequoia likes it or not.
+And the solution is simple: Create institutions that help the average founder crowdfund equity or create utility tokens while explaining, clearly and sanely, why the average investor should jump in.
+As it stands, that clarity and sanity do not exist.
+Enthusiast media has taken the field and that media is not allowed inside the big trading houses.
+Therefore, the entire ICO fad is happening in the shadows.

 Drag it into the light.
 Support projects with product.
 Stop getting your crypto news from Facebook and Reddit.
 Start holding founders accountable for their claims.
-If you don’t we’ll all be left holding little more than an empty webpage emblazoned with a single word: penis.
+If you don’t, we’ll all be left holding little more than an empty webpage emblazoned with a single word: penis.
 And we’ll deserve what we get.

 0